Web Analytics

 In the 1970s, most children began watching TV regularly around 4 years old.1 Then, in the 1990s, baby-directed videos and television programs like the Baby Einstein series and Teletubbies began to appear.
 Most were marketed as educational tools to promote brain development and cognitive skills.
 And by the early 2000s, the average age children began watching television became 4 months old.
 At 3 months, 40% of babies were already regular viewers; by 2 years, almost all babies were.1 In 2005, every fifth child under 2 years old in the United States had a TV set in their bedroom.2

-Five-month-old Rylee is watching a television show.
-She is sitting very still in her baby swing and appears to be watching the screen intently.
+Six-month-old Jax is watching a television show.
+He is sitting very still and appears to be watching the screen intently.

-Rylee can hear the sounds and see what’s happening on screen almost as well as her big brother and her parents.
-She can recognize simple shapes.
-But all she’s experiencing is a stream of flashing lights and colours with no apparent connection to each other, to the sounds she hears, or to the people and objects in her life.
-Rylee will not begin comprehending the show’s content or even sequences of events until she is at least 18 months old.3,4
+Jax can hear the sounds and see what’s happening on screen almost as well as his big brother and his parents.
+He can recognize simple shapes.
+But all he’s experiencing is a stream of flashing lights and colors, with no apparent connection to each other, to the sounds he hears, or to the people and objects in his life.
+Jax will not begin comprehending the show’s content or even sequences of events until he is at least 18 months old.3,4

-In a large survey completed in 2006, parents shared their reasons for letting babies and young toddlers watch television, DVDs, or videos.
-Most believed the programs were educational and good for their child’s developing brain, and that viewing was enjoyable and relaxing.1
+In a large survey completed back in 2006, parents shared their reasons for letting babies and young toddlers watch television, DVDs, or videos.
+Most believed the programs were educational and good for their child’s developing brain, and that viewing was enjoyable and relaxing.1 Most considered screen time for baby a positive.

-Unfortunately, neither is true.
+Unfortunately, it's not.
 Researchers have been actively looking into the effects of television and video exposure on babies and young children since the early 1990s, and at this point science has given us some solid answers.
 Let’s take a look at the TV equation.

 Screen time for baby: The negatives

-There are two main negatives that are correlated with — and may be caused by — watching TV:
+There are three main negatives that are correlated with — and may be caused by — watching TV:

 1. Disrupted sleep.
 Babies who watch TV tend to have less regular sleep5 and generally sleep less.6 Although the sleep loss is usually small, from a few minutes to half an hour per day, researchers warn that it can add up over time and create patterns that lead to a significant sleep deficit as the child grows.6 Television viewing disrupts sleep in at least two ways.
 The blue light emitted from screens disrupts the production of melatonin, a hormone essential for healthy sleep.7 In addition, viewing screens in itself is known to stimulate alertness.2

-This is why baby Rylee in our example above is sitting very still and watching intently.
-Her brain is trying to figure out what’s happening (“Is this threatening?
+This is why baby Jax in our example above is sitting very still and watching intently.
+His developing brain is trying to figure out what’s happening (“Is this threatening?
 Is this important?”), but doesn’t get the chance to process any input.

-Watching television is not relaxing for babies.
+Watching television is not relaxing for babies at all.
 In fact, it’s likely stressful and exhausting!

 As babies grow, their attention gradually develops from orienting response toward executive attention, otherwise known as focus: they begin selecting specific information from sensory input.8 Researchers believe that excessive television viewing may disrupt this natural process of attention development.